qualabs/video-headline/CONFIGURATION.md

 2. **Crontabs** Cron configuration, the cron can be configured to run at specific months of the year, specific days of the week, and even specify down to the minute when a particular task should be executed.
 3. **Intervals:** Set intervals to wait before running the same task again, it can be set in days, hours, minutes, seconds, and microseconds.
 4.**Periodic Tasks** Here a Name must be set for the task, and choose a task from the "Task(registered)" menu.
 On schedule menu, we can choose previous created options so as to schedule the task.
-5. **Solar Events** The task can be executed in a specific zone, this can be set by adding "Latitude" and "Longitude" and selecting one of the solar events from the dropdown menu.
+5. **Solar Events** The task can be executed in a specific zone, this can be set by adding "Latitude" and "Longitude" and selecting one of the solar events from the menu.

 ![¡](docs/periodic-tasks.png)
 ![¡](docs/tasks.png)